The musuem has multiple long-term exhibits on view, including Native American Portraits, Transportation, and the 1898 Courthouse.

 The courthouse stairs were originally installed in the two-storied Lane County Courthouse erected in 1898 at the NE park block at the corner of 8th and Oak Streets.
 The courthouse was torn down in 1959 to make way for the new courthouse facility and the stairway was reinstalled in the expanded portion of the then Lane County Pioneer Museum – built only a year earlier.
 Note the hand carved newel posts with the pineapple motif.
 Pineapples are a traditional symbol of friendship.
 They also may represent the early contact with the Hawaiian Islands during the days of the sailing ships and early European settlement.

-A History of the Lane County Courthouse
+A History of Lane County Courthouse

 Lane County’s pursuit of the perfect building for its courthouse has been a long and colorful one.
 Learn about our legal history in the four different courthouses Lane County has had since 1853.
-Plead the fifth in the original witness chair and pose for photos on the staircase from the 1898 courthouse.